queens-satellite-team/Space-School/lab1/lab1.md

 1. Place an LED and a resistor from the component menu onto the breadboard.
 2. Change the value of the resistor to 330 Ohms.
 - The Arduino is limited to a 20 mA output current for each of it's input/output pins acording to the [specifications](https://store.arduino.cc/usa/arduino-uno-rev3) provided by Arduino.
 This resistor will ensure a controlled amount of current will be drawn from the output pin.
 - As an exercise, determine the minimum size resistor to be included in this circuit!
 Note that we can approxiate that the LED will have a constant voltage drop of ~0.7V in this circuit.
+It is not expected that you know how to do this yet.
-3. Regarding the LED, these devices are polarity sensitive.
-So you can think of the cathode as the *negative terminal* and the anode as the *positve terminal*.
+3. Regarding the LED, these devices are polarity sensitive which means it matters which way you place it in the circuit.
+If you place it the wrong way the circuit will not work.
+The shorter leg of the LED is the cathode *(negative terminal)* and the longer leg is the andoe *(positve terminal)*.
 - You can connect the cathode to ground, the anode to one end of the resitor, and the other end of the resitor to the arduino pinout.
 You circuit should be as follows.

 ![Blinky Hardware Setup](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/blinky-hw-setup.png)